hipe/tmx/lib/skylab/snag/doc/issues/011-the-tags-narrative.md

 certain particular place (2) in text-based documents.

 Tags variously occur with a leading '@' or a leading '#'.
+(EDIT: '@' is deprecated).

 They occur variously in code and other version controlled text documents.

+## the structure of tags

+currently (although this may change) tags look like hashtags alla twitter, but they can contain dashes. the reason we added support for dashes is that we feel they look better than the other conventions in use for separating works within a hashtag (namely #camelCase,
+#nothingatall).

+a more rigid specification for tags is that they may consist only of alpha-numeric characters (and dashes but more on this below). whether or not they are case sensitive will depend partly on the client; but for now we code around the assumption that we will most likely want to employ case sensitivity at first unless we have some good reason not to :[#043]

+dashes may be used to separate for example words in such tags (so dashes may *not* occur at the beginning, at the end, nor more than once contiguously).

+examples:

+    #good-tag  good: dashes can be used to break up words
+    #-bad-tag  bad: dashes at beginning not allowed
+    #bad-tag-  bad: dashes at end not allowed
+    #bad--tag  bad: multiple dashes not allowed

+    #2014-ok   good: numbers can occur anywhere in the tag